ThatRandomGuy09/ScalableTalks/README.md

 Had my Packages done with Workspaces:- https://docs.npmjs.com/cli/v10/using-npm/workspaces

 Started by Creating the HTTP server and initializing the Socket Library in the Workspace, so that it can emit and receive the Messages
+Build the Basic Frontend after this, so that I can show the message in the console.